-System Management
+stem Management

+Set Ownership Date Enables to set the ownership date.

+Default: OFF

+Diagnostics

+OS Agent Requests Enables or disables scheduling of onboard diagnostics on the subsequent boot.

+Default: ON

-Power-on-Self-Test Automatic Recovery Enables or disables automatic recovery if the computer is unresponsive after the BIOS Power-on-Self Test.
+Power-on-Self-Test Automatic Enables or disables automatic recovery if the computer is unresponsive after

+Recovery the BIOS Power-on-Self Test.

 Default: ON